lukaskreibig/WordFrequencyExplorer/README.md

 ```
 ### Testing

-For testing purposes navigate into the frontend directory and run the testing command:
+To run the frontend test suite, navigate into the frontend directory and run the testing command:

 ```bash
 cd frontend